Query expansion techniques for information retrieval: A survey: Query Expansion

-Reference \cite{qiu1993concept} uses Eq. \ref{Eq-One-To-Many} for finding pairwise correlations between terms in the entire collection of documents.
-Weight of a term $s$ in document $d_j$, denoted $w_{s,j}$ (as in Eq. \ref{Eq-One-To-Many}), is computed as the multiplication of term frequency (tf) of term $s$ in document $d_j$ and the inverse term frequency (itf) of the document $d_j$.
-The itf of document $d_j$ is defined as $itf(d_j)=log(\frac{T}{|d_j|})$, where $|d_j|$ is the number of distinct terms in document $d_j$ and $T$ indicates the number of terms in the entire collection.
-This approach is similar to the inverse document frequency (idf) used for document ranking.
+Qiu et al. \cite{qiu1993concept} use Eq. \ref{Eq-One-To-Many} for finding pairwise correlations between terms in the entire collection of documents.
+Weight of a term $s$ in document $d_j$, denoted $w_{s,j}$ (as in Eq. \ref{Eq-One-To-Many}), is computed as the product of term frequency ($tf$) of term $s$ in document $d_j$ and the inverse term frequency ($itf$) of $d_j$.
+The $itf$ of document $d_j$ is defined as $itf(d_j)=log(\frac{T}{|d_j|})$, where $|d_j|$ is the number of distinct terms in document $d_j$ and $T$ indicates the number of terms in the entire collection.
+This approach is similar to the inverse document frequency used for document ranking.

-Reference \cite{xu1996query}, uses concepts (group of contiguous nouns) instead of individual terms while expanding query.
+Xu et al. \cite{xu1996query} use concepts (a group of contiguous nouns) instead of individual terms while expanding queries.
 Concepts are chosen based on term co-occurrence with query terms.
-Concepts are picked from top retrieved documents, but they are determined on the basis of top passage (fixed size text window) rather than the whole document.
-Here, equation Eq. \ref{Eq-One-To-Many} is used for finding the term-concept correlations (instead of term-term correlations), where $w_{s_1, j}$ is the number of co-occurrence of query term $s_1$ in $j^{th}$ passage and $w_{s_2, j}$ is the frequency of concept $s_2$ in $j^{th}$ passage.
+Concepts are picked from the top retrieved documents, but they are determined on the basis of the top passage (fixed size text window) rather than the whole document.
+Here, equation Eq. \ref{Eq-One-To-Many} is used for finding the term-concept correlations (instead of term-term correlations), where $w_{s_1, j}$ is the number of co-occurrences of query term $s_1$ in the $j^{th}$ passage and $w_{s_2, j}$ is the frequency of concept $s_2$ in the $j^{th}$ passage.
 Inverse term frequency of passages and the concepts contained in the passages -- across the entire corpus -- have been considered for calculating the perfect term-concept correlation score.
 A concept has a correlation factor with every query term.
 To obtain the correlation factor of the entire query, correlation factors of individual query terms are multiplied.
 This approach is known as local context analysis \cite{xu1996query}.